 TABLE 1 - Timber Species, Species Code and Specification Table

+Ta .
+G

 Species SVA

 Species Name Code (Stumpage Value Area) Specifications

 Douglas-fir DF 1-9

 Western Hemlock and WH 1-9

 Other Conifer

-Western Redcedar RC 1-9 A11 1 C 1
+Western Redcedar RC 1-9 A11 I C 1

 Ponderosa Pine PP 1-9 All Log Grades

 Red Alder RA 1-5 & 9

 Black Cottonwood BC 1-5 & 9

 Other Hardwood ОН 1-9

 Douglas-fir Poles & Piles DFL 1-5 & 9 All logs that comply with the definition of poles

 Western Redcedar Poles RCL 1-9 and piles in WAC 458-40-610

 CHW 1-9 All logs that comply with the definition of

 Chipwood chipwood in WAC 458-40-610

 SML 6-7 All logs that comply with the definition of small

 Small Logs logs in WAC 458-40-610

 RC Shake&Shingle Blocks RCS 1-9

 LP & Other Posts LPP 1-9 All forest products that comply with the

 DF Christmas Trees DFX 1-9 definition of Special Forest Products in WAC

 Other Christmas Trees TFX 1-9 458-40-610

 For information on approved log scaling and grading standards see WAC 458-40-680.

-TABLE 2 - Harvest Adjustment Table Stumpage Value Areas 1, 2, 3, 4, 5 and 9 (Western Washington) Type of Adjustment Definition Dollar Adjustment Per Thousand Board Feet Net Scribner Scale I. Volume Per Acre Adjustment Class 1 Harvest of 30 thousand board feet or more per acre. \$0.00 Class 2 Harvest of 10 thousand board feet to but not including 30 thousand board feet per acre.
-Class 3 Harvest of less than 10 thousand board feet per acre. -\$35.00 II.
-Logging Co II.
-Logging Condition Adjustment Class 1 Ground based logging a majority of the unit using tracked or wheeled vehicles or draft animals. \$0.00 Class 2 Cable logging a majority of the unit using an overhead system of winch driven cables. -\$85.00 Class 3 Applies to logs yarded from stump to landing by helicopter.
-This does not apply to special forest products.
-III.
-Remote Island Adjustment For timber harvested from a remote island IV.
-Thinning Adjustment Class 1 A limited removal of timber described in WAC 458-40-610 -\$100.00
+TABLE 2 - Harvest Adjustment Table Stumpage Value Areas 1, 2, 3, 4, 5 and 9 (Western Washington) Type of Adjustment Definition Dollar Adjustment Per Thousand Board Feet Net Scribner Scale I. Volume Per I. Volume Per Acre Adjustment Class 1 Harvest of 30 thousand board feet or more per acre. \$0.00 Class 2 Harvest of 10 thousand board feet to but not including 30 thousand board feet per acre.
+Class 3 Harvest of less than 10 thousand board feet per acre\$35.00 II.
+Logging Condition Adjustment Class 1 Ground based logging a majority of the unit using tracked or wheeled equipment or draft animals. \$0.00 Class 2 Logging a majority of the unit using an overhead system of winch driven cables, and/or on slopes greater than 45% using tracked or wheeled equipment supported by winch driven cables Class 3 Applies to logs yarded from stump to landing by helicopter.
+This does not apply to special forest products. -\$200.00 III.
+Remote Island Adjustment For timber harvested from a remote island -\$50.
+IV.
+Thinning Adjustment Class 1 Class 1 A limited removal of timber described in WAC 458-40-610 -\$100.0

-TABLE 2 - Harvest Adjustment Table Stumpage Value Areas 6 and 7 (Eastern Washington) Type of Adjustment Definition Dollar Adjustment Per Thousand Board Feet Net Scribner Scale I. Volume Pe I. Volume Per Acre Adjustment Class 1 Harvest of more than 8 thousand board feet per acre. \$0.00 Class 2 Harvest of 8 thousand board feet per acre and less\$8.00 II.
-Logging C II.
-Logging Condition Adjustment Class 1 The majority of the harvest unit has less than 40% slope.
+TABLE 2 - Harvest Adjustment Table Stumpage Value Areas 6 and 7 (Eastern Washington) Type of Adjustment Definition Dollar Adjustment Per Thousand Board Feet Net Scribner Scale I. Volume Pe I. Volume Per Acre Adjustment Class 1 Harvest of more than 8 thousand board feet per acre. \$0.00 Class 2 Harvest of 8 thousand board feet per acre and less. -\$8.00 II.
+Logging C Condition Adjustment Class 1 The majority of the harvest unit has less than 40% slope.
 No significant rock outcrops or swamp barriers.
 Class 2 The majority of the harvest unit has slopes between 40% and 60%.
 Some rock outcrops or swamp barriers. -\$50.00 Class 3 The majority of the harvest unit has rough, broken ground with slopes over 60%.
-Numerous rock outcrops and bluffs.
-Class 4 Applies to logs yarded from stump to landing by helicopter.
-This does not apply to special forest products. -\$145.00 Note: A Class 2 adjustment may be used for slopes less than 40% when cable logging is required by a duly promulgated forest practice regulation.
+Numerous rock outcrops and bluffs. -\$85.00 Class 4 Applies to logs yarded from stump to landing by helicopter.
+This does not apply to special forest products. -\$200.00 Note: A Class 2 adjustment may be used for slopes less than 40% when cable logging is required by a duly promulgated forest practice regulation.
 Written documentation of this requirement must be provided by the taxpayer to the department of revenue.
 III.
 Remote Island Adjustment: For timber harvested from a remote island -\$50.00